While I was trying to install a software on Windows 8.1, an error occurred which eventually affected a hardware component of my PC.

 At present, this diagnostic cabinet is compatible with Windows 7, Windows Server 2008, Windows Server 2008 R2, Windows Vista, Windows 8, Windows 8.1, but Windows 10 is out of the picture.

-On a final note, the Windows Operating System is automatically programmed to protect your system against this kind of unauthorized intrusion.
-It could affect not only the DVD/CD drive but other hardware ports like the USB that helps to transfer files from external devices to your computer system.
+On a final note, the Windows Operating System is automatically programmed to protect your system against this unauthorized intrusion.
+It can affect not only the DVD/CD drive, but other hardware ports like the USB which helps to transfer files from external devices to your computer system.

-If this post is helpful, don’t forget to like us on our social platforms.
+If this post was helpful, don’t forget to like us on our social platforms.